vladkens/ecloop/readme.md

 ## Benchmark

-Get performance of different function for single thread:
+Get the performance of different functions for a single thread:

 ```sh
 ./ecloop bench
 ```

-Should print output like:
+Should print output like this:

 ```sh
      _ec_jacobi_add1: 6.70M it/s ~ 0.90s